Optimization of Nonlinear Turbulence in Stellarators: Results

 This new objective function serves both as a way of reducing the heat flux across multiple field lines while also testing our stochastic optimizer against additional objectives.
 Similar situations include trying to optimize across different flux surfaces, different temperature/density gradients, etc.

-The plots in Fig. \ref{multiple alpha} show the cross-sections, maximum symmetry breaking mode, and heat fluxes across $\rho$ and $\alpha$ for the initial equilibrium and the final optimized equilibria after optimizing at one and two field lines.
-While this new equilibrium has higher heat fluxes than when optimizing for just a single field line, it instead has a lower maximum symmetry breaking mode and better quasisymmetry.
+The plots in Fig. \ref{multiple alpha} show the cross-sections, maximum symmetry breaking modes, and heat fluxes across $\rho$ and $\alpha$ for the initial equilibrium and the final optimized equilibria after optimizing at one and two field lines.
+While this new equilibrium has higher heat fluxes than when optimizing for just a single field line, it instead has a lower maximum symmetry breaking modes and better quasisymmetry.

 The scans across multiple $\alpha$ in Fig. \ref{alpha scan} show about a 50$\%$ variation in the heat flux compared to the $\alpha = 0$ point.
 Unfortunately, this is larger than the approximately 30$\%$ variation in the single-field line case, and comparable to the relative variation in the initial equilibrium.
 Nevertheless, the heat fluxes across each $\alpha$ are still 2-3x smaller than in the initial equilibrium and this shows that the stochastic optimizer is still effective with additional terms in the objective function.
 More investigation is needed to more effectively and precisely optimize with multiple field lines.